sd1337/sqlcl-codescan-extension/README.md

 ### 1.0.0

-Initial release of sqlcl-codescan
+* Initial release of sqlcl-codescan

 ### 1.1.0

-Added severity level to diagnostics
+* dded severity level to diagnostics
-Added code formatting capability
+* Added code formatting capability

 ### 1.1.1

-Added support for UTF-8 BOM encoded files
+* Added support for UTF-8 BOM encoded files
-Showing results in vscode output channel
+* Showing results in vscode output channel

 ### 1.1.2

-Refactored stdin/out handling for sqlcl
+* Refactored stdin/out handling for sqlcl
-Improved output channel info
+* Improved output channel info
-Improved error handling for failing scans
+* Improved error handling for failing scans

 ### 1.1.3

-Fixed handling when no error occured
+* Fixed handling when no error occured

 ### 1.1.4

-Fixed an issue caused by absolute paths for formatting rules or arbori file Fixed issues caused by whitespace in paths for formatting rules or arbori file
+* Fixed an issue caused by absolute paths for formatting rules or arbori file
+* Fixed issues caused by whitespace in paths for formatting rules or arbori file

 ### 1.1.5

-Added SQL Developer Extension file support
+* Added SQL Developer Extension file support
-Improved warning messages for configurations
+* Improved warning messages for configurations
-Added support to format selected text
+* Added support to format selected text
-Experimental parsing error output for formatting
+* Experimental parsing error output for formatting
-Added option to interactivly run codescan while typing
+* Added option to interactivly run codescan while typing

+### 1.1.6
+* Improvements on auto scan on type
+* Added support for format on save